andywang0321/Amazon_Sales_Prediction/github_info/github_guide.md

 ![Token](screenshots/token.png)

+### Logging into your GitHub through the GitHub CLI

-You now have a GitHub Personal Access Toekn.
+You now have a GitHub Personal Access Token.
 You can use it to link your local computer to your GitHub account.
 To do so, use the following command in the terminal:

 ```
 gh auth login